dagster-io/dagster/docs/docs-beta/docs/guides/tbd/running-local-ui-development.md

   <TabItem value="file" label="From a file">
     Dagster can load a file directly as a code location.
     <CodeExample filePath="guides/tbd/definitions.py" language="python" title="definitions.py" />
-    Given the above file, we can use the `-f` argument to supply the name of the file to start a Dagster instance loaded with our definitions:
+    Given the preceding file, we can use the `-f` argument to supply the name of the file to start a Dagster instance loaded with our definitions:
     ```shell
     dagster dev -f defs.py
     ```

-    ::: note
+    :::note
     We don't recommend using the `-f` argument for production deployments, to avoid a whole class of Python import errors.
     :::